Province gives $100K to cash-strapped Clarenville ski resort | CBC News

 Town councillor Paul Tilley says White Hills probably wouldn't have opened without the grant

-The provincial government has given a ski resort in Clarenville $100,000 to help it stay afloat after a couple seasons of poor weather and even worse economic conditions.
+The Newfoundland and Labrador government has given a ski resort in Clarenville $100,000 to help it stay afloat after a couple seasons of poor weather and even worse economic conditions.

 White Hills Resort will use that money, plus another $10,000 from the Town of Clarenville to prepare for the upcoming season.